 With that, she started down the tight-packed path, not waiting for the others to follow.
 Thea smiled at Roman and Leandros, then jogged after Evelyne until they were walking side by side.

 “More walking,” Ivor grumbled.
 “At least I’m starting to get feeling back in my arm.”

-They all followed after Evelyne and Thea, all too tired to speak – all except Eftychia, who tapped a finger to her lips and asked, “Mr. Hallisey, what were those creatures called?”
+They all followed after Evelyne and Thea, too tired to speak much – except Eftychia, who tapped a finger to her lips and asked, “Mr. Hallisey, what were those creatures called?”

 Roman blinked.
 “Shaari.
 Why?”